Recipe for Easy Swedish Meatballs

 Prepare Egg Noodles

 At this time you’ll want to prepare the egg noodles, as it doesn’t take long to complete the cream sauce.
-Also, if you are serving mashed potatoes, start making them at the same time or before the meatballs.
+Or if you’re serving mashed potatoes, start making them at the same time or before the meatballs.

 Use your favorite egg noodles for this recipe and make according to package directions.
 I like to use the curly style egg noodles or Amish noodles for this dish.